Aniruddha-Tapas/Predicting-Diseases-From-Symptoms/README.md

 #### To Do:

 - [ ] Create a web service in Flask for disease predictions using the trained model.
-- [ ] Perform Affinity Analyis to analyse which symptoms usually occur together.
+- [ ] Perform Affinity Analyis to observe which symptoms usually occur together.

 <hr>